Kendall Francois' house

 In 1989, he joined the United States Army.
 However, he was discharged five years later due to his obesity.

-Notably, the students named him "Stinky" because of the smell that emanated from him.
+The students there named him "Stinky" because of his smell.

 Although he was reportedly quiet and pleasant, there were times when he acted inappropriately around some of the girls.
 For example, he would sometimes touch their hair, tell sexual jokes, and make inappropriate remarks.